allanchau/packer-ubuntu/README.md

 ## Installation

-### Virtualbox

-1. From the root directory, `vagrant up --provider=virtualbox` to create a VM with the base box.
+1. From the root directory, `vagrant up` to create a VM with the base box.
 2. Using Virtualbox, export the ova file somewhere.
 3. Update `build.json` with the path to your exported ova file.
 4. Run `packer build build.json` to build the image.